 Which mountain guides and leaders to hire?

-The IFMGA is an international association of mountain guides from all around the world.
-It represents all the national mountain guides associations which are qualified and apply the IFMGA guidelines.
+The IFMGA is the international mountain guides’ association.
+It represents all the national mountain guides associations which are qualified and apply IFMGA guidelines.

 The UIMLA is the international association of mountain leaders.
-This qualification lets the holder lead groups in different mountains all over the world, where the skills of alpinism are not required.
-IMLs can not provide tours on glaciers and permanent snow, and where the planned use of a rope is necessary.
-However IMLs can work with groups on high altitude treks as well as lead groups on snow shoes.
+This qualification allows the holder lead groups in different mountains all over the world, where the skills of alpinism are not required.
+IMLs cannot provide tours on glaciers and permanent snow or where the planned use of a rope is necessary.
+However IMLs can work with groups on high altitude treks as well as lead groups on snowshoes.